LLNL/scr/doc/rst/users/overview.rst

 but leave the node intact, such as application bugs and file I/O errors.

-With :code:`Partner`, SCR writes checkpoint files to storage accessible to the local process, and it also copies each checkpoint file to storage accessible to a partner process from another failure group.
+With :code:`Partner`, SCR writes checkpoint files to storage accessible to the local process, and it also copies each checkpoint file to storage accessible to one or more partner processes from another failure group.
+:code:`Partner` defaults to use a single copy, but one may increase the replica count up to one less than the size of the failure group.
-This scheme is slower than :code:`Single`, and it requires twice the storage space.
+This scheme is slower than :code:`Single`, and it requires at least twice the storage space.
 However, it is capable of withstanding failures that disable a storage device.
-In fact, it can withstand failures of multiple devices, so long as a device and the device holding the copy do not fail simultaneously.
+In fact, it can withstand failures of multiple devices, so long as a device and all devices holding the replicas do not fail simultaneously.

 With :code:`XOR`, SCR defines sets of processes where members within a set are selected from different failure groups.